- 1. Name of the medicinal product

 FertilityTesticular toxicity has been observed in rats and dogs (see section 5.3).
 Male patients should seek advice on conservation of sperm prior to treatment because of the possibility of irreversible infertility due to therapy with HALAVEN.

 Summary of safety profileThe most commonly reported adverse reactions related to HALAVEN, are bone marrow suppression manifested as neutropenia, leucopenia, anaemia, thrombocytopenia with associated infections.
 New onset or worsening of pre-existing peripheral neuropathy has also been reported.
 Gastrointestinal toxicities, manifested as anorexia, nausea, vomiting, diarrhoea, constipation, and stomatitis are among reported undesirable effects.
 Other undesirable effects include fatigue, alopecia, increased liver enzymes, sepsis and musculoskeletal pain syndrome.

-Tabulated list of adverse reactionsUnless otherwise noted, the table shows the incidence rates of adverse reactions observed in 1503 breast cancer patients who received the recommended dose in five Phase 2 and two Phase 3 studies.
+Tabulated list of adverse reactionsUnless otherwise noted, the table shows the incidence rates of adverse reactions observed in breast cancer and soft tissue sarcoma patients who received the recommended dose in Phase 2 and Phase 3 studies.
 Frequency categories are defined as: very common (≥ 1/10), common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), rare (≥ 1/10,000 to < 1/1,000) and very rare (< 1/10,000).
 Within each frequency grouping, undesirable effects are presented in order of decreasing frequency.
 Where Grade 3 or 4 reactions occurred, the actual total frequency and the frequency of Grade 3 or 4 reactions are given.

 |System Organ Class||Adverse Reactions all Grades|